Ex-Maryland Gov. Larry Hogan won’t challenge Trump in 2024

-Former Republican Gov. Larry Hogan, a fierce critic of Donald Trump, said Sunday he will not run for the White House in 2024, after long positioning himself as a possible alternative to the former president.
+“He’s very tough,” Hogan said.
+“But, you know, I beat life-threatening cancer.
+So having Trump call me names on Twitter didn’t — didn’t really scare me off.”

-Hogan, 66, wrote in The New York Times that while he appreciated “all those around the nation who have for many years encouraged me to run for president, after eight years of pouring my heart and soul into serving the people of Maryland, I have no desire to put my family through another grueling campaign just for the experience.”
+“It’s mostly about the country and about the party,” Hogan added.
+“It was a personal decision.
+It was like, I didn’t need that job.
+I didn’t need to run for another office.
+It was really I was considering it because I thought it was public service and maybe I can make a difference.”

-Hogan wrapped up his second term in January, serving for eight years in a state where Democrats outnumber Republicans by a 2-to-1 margin.
+Hogan wrapped up his second term as governor in January, serving for eight years in a state where Democrats outnumber Republicans by a 2-to-1 margin.
 He was Maryland’s second Republican governor ever to be reelected.

 Some Republicans had hoped that Hogan, emerging as the new best hope of a small group of “Never Trump Republicans,” would challenge Trump in 2020.
 But a year after Hogan’s reelection in 2018, he said that while he appreciated “all of the encouragement” he had received to run for president, he would not.
 Hogan told The Associated Press he had no interest in a “kamikaze mission.”